iterative/cml/README.md

 - **Auto reports for ML experiments.** Auto-generate reports with metrics and plots in each Git Pull Request.
 Rigorous engineering practices help your team make informed, data-driven decisions.
 - **No additional services.** Build you own ML platform using just GitHub or GitLab and your favorite cloud services: AWS, Azure, GCP.
 No databases, services or complex setup needed.

+_⁉️ Need help?
+Just want to chat about continuous integration for ML?
+[Visit our Discord channel!](https://discord.gg/bzA6uY7)_

 ## Usage
 You'll need a GitHub or GitLab account to begin.
 Users may wish to familiarize themselves with